Ammannia coccinea Rottb.

 Habitat - Pond margins, mud flats, slow streams, ditches, railroad swales.

-Origin - Native to U.S. and tropical America.
+Origin - Native to the U.S. and tropical America.